Nielsbishere/core/docs/ogc.md

 //If info.allocate is false, you can allocate a buffer yourself
 //This can be a dynamic object buffer, light buffer, etc.
-//The length of the GBuffer should match the ShaderBuffer's length void setBuffer(u32 objects, GBuffer *g);
+//The length of the GPUBuffer should match the ShaderBuffer's length void setBuffer(u32 objects, GPUBuffer *g);

-//Same as GBuffer's implementation void flush();
+//Same as GPUBuffer's implementation void flush();
 void copy(Buffer buf);